 This leaflet provides further information on rivaroxaban, which you have been prescribed.
 If you have any queries or concerns, please speak to your doctor, nurse or pharmacist.

 What is rivaroxaban and what is it used for?

-- Rivaroxaban is an anticoagulant medicine (sometimes referred to as blood thinning medication) - Anticoagulants reduce the risk of blood clots developing and prevent extension of an existing blood clot
+- Rivaroxaban is an anticoagulant medicine - Anticoagulants reduce the risk of blood clots developing

 Why have I been prescribed rivaroxaban?